gardehal/python-playlist/README.md

 ## Installation

 1. Download and install Python and PIP
-1. Download [grdUtil](https://github.com/grdall/python-packages), navigate to it's base directory and run commands:
+1. Download [grdUtil](https://github.com/grdall/python-packages), navigate to its base directory and run commands:
     - $ `pip install -r requirements.txt`
     - $ `pip install .`
 1. Navigate to the base directory of this project and download PIP packages needed to run: